Tulsa Personal Injury Lawyers

 According to Johns Hopkins Medicine, chronic back pain can interfere with you daily activities and restrict your ability to move.
 Neck pain also affects your range of motion and your ability to enjoy life.
 Shoulder injuries include torn rotator cuffs, shoulder instability, extreme stiffness, and arthritis.

-How do Tulsa childhood injuries differ from adult injuries?
+How do childhood injuries differ from adult injuries?

-An adult who sustains a catastrophic injury is in a different position than a child would be, and child injury cases have to be handled differently in regard to damages and medical treatment.
+An adult who sustains a personal injury is in a different position than a child would be, and child injury cases have to be handled differently in regard to damages and medical treatment.

 Oklahoma Uniform Jury Instructions (OUIJ) 4.2 and 4.3 allow for certain damages to be recovered for injuries sustained by children.
 OUJI 4.2 allows a child to recover for his or her past and future medical expenses after they turn 18, pain and suffering past and future, disfigurement, scarring and lost wages after the child turns 18.